Rasmus20B/burn_fm/doc/fmp_format.md

 ### Keys used in each relationship

 - (2) => 35 bytes that specify metadata about the current table occurence.
-    - Byte 7 specificies table that occurence is based on.
+    - Byte 3: Data Source Index.
+    - Byte 7: Table Actual Index.
 - (16) => Name of the table occurence.
 - (216) => gimme some time
 - [3].[17].[5].[0].[251] => Simple Data. typically 5 Bytes.